-5:5.1 Definitions: As used in this article , the following terms shall have the meaning indicated:
+5:5.1 Definitions: As used in this ARTICLE, the following terms shall have the meaning indicated:

-Accessory Dwelling Unit- An "accessory dwelling unit" or "ADU" is a residential living unit that is within or attached to a single-family dwelling, and provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking and sanitation on the same parcel of land as the principal dwelling unit it accompanies.
+Accessory Dwelling Unit.
+An "Accessory Dwelling Unit" (or "ADU") is a residential living unit that is within or attached to a single-family dwelling, and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.

-Lot Coverage- The percentage determined by dividing (a) the area of a lot covered by the total (in square feet) of: (1) the footprint of the main building; and (2) the footprints of accessory buildings and (3) parking pads and driveways; by (b) the gross area of the lot.
+Lot Coverage.
+The percentage determined by dividing (a) the area of a lot covered by the total (in square feet) of: (1) the footprint of the main building; and (2) the footprints of accessory buildings and (3) parking pads and driveways; by (b) the gross area of the lot.

-5:5.2 Provisions

-An accessory dwelling unit (ADU) shall be permitted in all zoning districts that permit single family dwellings.
-All of the following criteria must be met in order for the Select Board to approve the construction of an Accessory Dwelling Unit.

-- a.
-Only one (1) ADU shall be permitted for each single-family dwelling.
+- 5:5.2.
+Provisions An Accessory Dwelling Unit (ADU) shall be permitted in all zoning districts that permit single family dwellings.
+All of the following criteria must be met in order for the Select Board to approve the construction of an Accessory Dwelling Unit. - A. Only one (1) ADU shall be permitted for each single-family dwelling.
 The application for the building permit for the ADU must certify that the structure is to be used as an ADU and clearly identify its size and its location relative to the boundaries of the property.
-The certification, that the structure is an ADU, shall be recorded at the Registry of Deeds upon approval of the building permit. - b.
-Either the ADU or the principal dwelling unit shall be the principal residence and legal domicile of the owner of the property. - c.
-The ADU must provide independent living facilities for one or more persons containing the four elements of sleeping, eating, cooking and sanitation and comply with all State standards for water supply and sewage disposal.
-See Section 5:5.2h. - d.
-The ADU shall an independent means of ingress and egress, or shall have ingress and egress through a common space such as a shared hallway to an exterior door. - e.
-The ADU shall be attached to the principal dwelling unit.
-In order to be an ADU there must be a common wall, with a connecting door, between the principal dwelling unit and the ADU. - f.
-The habitable floor area of the ADU shall not exceed 800 square feet. - g.
-An ADU shall be provided with a minimum of one (1) off-street parking space. - An ADU shall make provision for adequate water supple and sewage disposal service in compliance with RSA 485-A:38 and regulations adopted by the New Hampshire Department of Environmental Services. - Lot Coverage for all properties, both those with and those without ADU's shall not exceed 25%. - 5:5.3 Minimum Lot Dimension Requirements: An attached ADU shall not be required to meet additional lot area requirements other than already provided for the principal dwelling unit.
-An ADU shall comply with all lot setback requirements. - 5:5.4 Discontinuance: A property pwner shall notify the Board of Selectmen in writing of discontinuance of an Accessory Dwelling Unit, including by reason of the failure of the property owner to reside on the property as a principal residence and domicile.
-The failure of the property owner to maintain the right to use the Accessory Dwelling Unit shall be a violation of the Zoning Ordinance for which the Board of Selectmen shall have the rights and remedies under RSA 676 and the Zoning Ordinances.
+The certification, that the structure is an ADU, shall be recorded at the Registry of Deeds upon approval of the building permit. - B. Either the ADU or the principal dwelling unit shall be the principal residence and legal domicile of the owner of the property. - C. The ADU must provide independent living facilities for one or more persons containing the four elements of sleeping, eating, cooking, and sanitation and comply with all State standards for water supply and sewage disposal.
+See Section 5:5.2 H. - D. The ADU shall have an independent means of ingress and egress, or shall have ingress and egress through a common space such as a shared hallway to an exterior door. - E. The ADU shall be attached to the principal dwelling unit.
+In order to be considered an attached ADU there must be a common wall, with a connecting door, between the principal dwelling unit and the ADU. - F. The habitable floor area of the ADU shall not exceed 800 square feet. - G. An ADU shall be provided with a minimum of one (1) off-street parking space. - H. An ADU shall make provision for adequate water supply and sewage disposal service in compliance with RSA 485-A:38 and regulations adopted by the New Hampshire Department of Environmental Services. - I. Lot Coverage for all properties, both those with and those without ADU's shall not exceed 25% - 5:5.3 Minimum Lot Dimension Requirements: An attached ADU shall not be required to meet additional lot area requirements other than already provided for the principal dwelling unit.
+An ADU shall comply with all lot setback requirements.

+5:5.4 Discontinuance: A property owner shall notify the Board of Selectmen in writing of discontinuance of an Accessory Dwelling Unit, including by reason of the failure of the property owner to reside on the property as a principal residence and domicile.
+The failure of the property owner to maintain the right to use an Accessory Dwelling Unit shall be a violation of the zoning Ordinance for which the Board of Selectmen shall have all the rights and remedies under RSA 676 and the Zoning Ordinance.